Balch & Bingham

 Balch & Bingham LLP is a United States law firm based in Birmingham, Alabama.

+As of 2022, Balch & Bingham was the fourth largest law firm in Birmingham.
+The firm has additional offices in Alabama, Florida, Georgia, Mississippi, Texas, and Washington, D.C.
+Primary practice areas include energy, environmental, and banking and financial services.

 History

 The firm was founded in 1922 by William Logan Martin Jr, who served as Alabama's Attorney General between 1915-1917 and as attorney for Alabama Power Company.
 Martin's private practice in Birmingham was joined by Judge Fritz Thompson and Perry Turner to form Martin, Thompson & Turner in 1922.

 In 1983, then known as Balch, Bingham, Baker, Hawthorne, Williams & Ward, the firm merged with Montgomery partnership Smith, Bowman, Thagard, Crook & Culpeper, expanding the firm's presence in Montgomery.
 In 1985, the firm's name was changed to Balch & Bingham in recognition of partners Eason Balch and John Bingham.

 In 2001, the firm merged with Eaton & Cottrell in Mississippi, followed in 2003 by a merger with Meadows, Ichter and Bowers in Atlanta.
 In April 2012, Balch & Bingham acquired Birmingham-based Presley Burton & Collier, along with Jacksonville-based Stoneburner, Berry, Gocker, Purcell & Greenhut PA later that year.